mickdowling16/theskateroom/README.md

 - As a user I want to easily be able to log in and log out of my account
 - As a user I want to save my default shipping address to save time on my next purchase
 - As a user I want to easily add, edit or remove my profile information to keep it up to date and accurate
+- As a user I want to join in on the conversation and be able to add comments and interact with users

 ### Epic 7 - Marketing